Logo

 Be sure to record all the medical expenses you incur as a result of your treatment for the accident.
 You should also keep a record or daily journal about all the difficulties you experience due to the accident or your resulting injuries, including emotional distress or depression.

-Contact an Accident Lawyer at The Benton Law Firm
+Contact an Accident Lawyer at Benton Accident & Injury Lawyers

-After you have collected evidence, one of the experienced personal injury attorneys at The Benton Law Firm can fill you in on your options for pursuing compensation for your personal injury claim.
+After you have collected evidence, one of the experienced personal injury attorneys at Benton Accident & Injury Lawyers can fill you in on your options for pursuing compensation for your personal injury claim.

 Our expertise ranges from car accidents to boating accidents to workplace accidents.
 We will analyze the evidence, investigate to fill in any gaps and determine the most advantageous legal approach in your case, which may be mediation rather than a trial.